rmeliana/FabAcademy/docs/about.md

 Hello folks!
 I'm **Eliana Rodrigues Martins**, an electrical engineer, who is exploring the digital fabrication world.
-I'm Brazilian born in Sao Paulo, Brazil, and a superfan of Japanese animation.
+I'm Brazilian born in Sao Paulo, and a superfan of Japanese animation.

 ## My background